 Layering Paint for a Unique Finish

-After the initial base coat of the purple gray, I added a layer of Memphis Blue by Kristi Kuehl Pure Home Paint.
+After the initial base coat of the purple-gray, I added a layer of paint called Memphis Blue by Kristi Kuehl Pure Home Paint.
 This was our first step to lightening up the finish with layers.
 As you can see I did not saturate the entire piece with the paint.
 Apply a thin layer to the surface in an uneven manner.
+Layering paint on furniture can have as many or as few layers of paint that you want.

-After Memphis Blue, I took a chance and added a little metallic silver, just for fun.
+After Memphis Blue, I took a chance and added a little metallic silver paint, just for fun.
 There’s also no need to worry about the colors touching one another since they’re all being layered anyway.
+This layered painting technique is very forgiving as you can see.

 Since the silver is metallic it doesn’t cover the same as the paint.
 It has a slightly opaque appearance, which is fine, we still have more to go.
 This painted wood, I mean plastic, or wood and plastic combo is really starting to pop with multiple coats of paint.